 The only way to get an accurate body fat percentage number is to go to an exercise science lab and get a DEXA scan, or get a measurement using hydrostatic weighing.
 Both will cost money, and aren’t really necessary.

-As a personal trainer, I use bioimpedance with my clients, but I also use all of the rest of these methods to track gym progress.
+As a fitness trainer in Cranford, I use bioimpedance with my clients, but I also use all of the rest of these methods to track gym progress.
 If six months go by and your numbers look very similar every month, you know something you’re doing needs to change.

 I love to show new clients this picture and ask, “which of these weighs more… the fat or muscle”?